 Mobile-first auto-captioning popular with creators on the go.

 AutoCap is shaped for mobile creators.
-Its biggest strength: pro tier is cheap at around $5/month.
 Five bucks a month, no watermark, decent fonts

 It's a paid tool in the $ range.
 Some plans have a free trial — check the latest on their pricing page.